 Windows Can't Boot after Deleting System Partition

 What Is System Reserved Partition ( Legacy BIOS + MBR)

 If the active system reserved partition is lost, Windows will be unbootable since no BOOTMGR and BCD are found.
-And you may receive error messages, like BOOTMGR is missing or Operating System not found.
+And you may receive error messages like BOOTMGR is missing or Operating System not found.

 What Is EFI System Partition (UEFI + GPT)

-When a computer is powered on and booted, UEFI firmware loads files stored on the EFI system partition to start installed operating systems and various utilities.
+When a computer is powered on and booted, UEFI firmware loads files stored on the EFI System Partition to start installed operating systems and various utilities.

 Then, let's see how to do the recovery.

-3 Tested Ways to Make Windows Bootable Again If You Deleted System Partition by MistakeHere, we mainly introduce 3 ways to restore system: use free third party program, employ diskpart of Windows installation disc, and reinstall Windows without losing personal files.
+Here, we mainly introduce 3 ways to restore deleted system partition: use a free third-party program, employ diskpart of Windows installation disc, and reinstall Windows without losing personal files.

 This is the simplest method, and it perfectly worked on our testing machine.